Jungle music and Hindustani classical tabla have some really striking similarities…

 - Mission – Amon Tobin

-Shuffling the combined playlist also works great.
+Shuffling the combined playlist also works great (of course).